Ochlology

 of transactions

-made within the price range indicated on y.
-His chart then takes
+made within a given price range (as indicated on y).

-the form of a series of rectangles.
-Each box does still stand for
+resorts to a series of rectangles.
+Each box still stands for

 a time

-interval, to be sure, but its breadth (x-axis) is now expressed in the same terms
+interval, to be sure, but its breadth (on the x-axis) is now expressed not in ephemeris time but in the same terms

 the